jammind/cordova-plugin-IFlyspeech/README.md

 cordova plugin rm cordova-plugin-xunfeiListenSpeakin

 ## API

-startListen (onSuccess, onFail, showUI, showPunc) {
+    startListen (onSuccess, onFail, showUI, showPunctuation) {
     Method to start dictation.
-Dictation stops after a short break after speech, or about 8 seconds of silence. onSuccess:function is a callback function when something is heard onFail is not used showUI:boolean indicates if the iFly UI overlay will be shown during listening. ture by default. showPunc is uncertain
+Dictation stops after a short break after speech, or about 8 seconds of silence. onSuccess:function Callback function when something is heard or timeout. onFail::function Callback function when somethong is wrong.
+Seems not used. showUI:boolean Indicates if the iFly UI overlay will be shown during listening. ture by default. showPunctuation:boolean Indicates if punctuation will be recognized. true by default.

+    stopListen ()
+    Method to stop listening.

+## Note
+Always create your own App ID at http://www.xfyun.cn/ and replace the original App ID @ Line 20 in speech.m

+    Always create your own App ID at http://www.xfyun.cn/ and replace the original App ID
+    #define SPEECH_APP_ID @"58a3e316" // BeanLab App ID